The Duomo or the Santa Maria del Fiore: Brunelleschi’s Dome

 |‘This is the result of the inadequacy and arrogance of those tasked with its construction; those who are being paid and rewarded fairly.
 I write this now in case the inevitable occurs and the building is ruined and becomes derelict, so that I shall go free of blame.
 My dear sirs, be cautious, but I am sure you will be.
 Consider the dangers faced by the Siena cathedral, before trusting a dreamer without clarity of thought.’|

 Cited from [Dutch]: Ross King, ‘De koepel van Brunelleschi’, de Bezige Bij, Amsterdam, 2002 p.
 111.

 But the board did trust the dreamer: Filippo.
 His miraculous hoists left a great impression.
 In fact, Filippo Brunelleschi ultimately received the responsibility for the project and Ghiberti had to settle for a far lesser role.
 The masonry type used by Brunelleschi, herringbone, was not entirely novel.
 Romans had used it before, but for decorative purposes only.
 What is new is that Filippo used vertical stones, with the next stone joining horizontally, to anchor the nine horizontal rings and make them sturdier.
-What’s more, the downward force is absorbed much better this way (see YouTube at HD history).15
+What’s more, the downward force is absorbed much better this way.15

-Excavations in parking garage and the discovery of the herringbone pattern brickwork in the dome 2012
+Excavations in parking garage and the discovery of the herringbone pattern brickwork in the small dome 2012

 In 2012, during the expansion of the Museo Opera dell’Duomo, an important discovery was made.
 A small dome was discovered in a parking garage during the excavations.